afeique/at-x1/readme.md

 `%path%`, or alternatively, create a specialized command-line shortcut that runs a `.cmd` or `.bat` file to setup variables for you.
 The instructions for doing so are omitted for now.

+## linux troubleshooting

+These are all actions you should take right after cloning the repository.

+### failed opening required `../vendor/autoload.php`

+Simply go to the root and run:

+    sudo composer install

+### no supported encrypter found

+If you get the following error message:

+    No supported encrypter found.
+The cipher and / or key length are invalid.

+Run from the root folder:

+    cp .env.example .env
+    php artisan key:generate

+### failed to open stream: permission denied
+If you get the following error message:

+    Failed to open stream: Permission denied

+Run from the root folder:

+    sudo chmod -R g+rw storage/